AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingPricingMaximizationEnsembleModel.md

 * A quantile regression model

-* A ordinal regression model
+* An ordinal regression model

 * A player data that is stored in matrix